omega-800/ost-vpn-proposal/main.typ

 Transitioning the entire Microsoft-based ecosystem at OST University to a fully open-source model is undoubtedly a monumental undertaking.
-However, introducing the capability to connect to services like the VPN or wiki through alternative authentication methods beyond EntraID @sso would represent a significant first step in the right direction.
+However, introducing the capability to connect to services like the VPN or wiki through alternative authentication methods beyond EntraID #g("SSO") would represent a significant first step in the right direction.
 This change would align with the institution's commitment to openness and accessibility and create a path for an independent and inclusive future.